NVIDIA/jitify/jitify2_user_guide.md

   implementations.
 This is experimental because it does not currently support the transformation of `namespace std {` (as is used for specializations of standard library templates).

+- `--nvcc (-nvcc)`

+  [SOMEWHAT EXPERIMENTAL]

+  Requires JITIFY_ENABLE_NVCC=1 to be defined before including the jitify header.

+  This option causes runtime compilation to use nvcc instead of NVRTC.
+  Nvcc is not used for prepocessing, but the "--nvcc" option can be specified during preprocessing and it will be kept for compilation.

+  Use of nvcc is somewhat experimental and intended only for cases where NVRTC-specific issues need to be worked around.
+Some NVRTC features are not supported by nvcc (e.g., "-default-device").
+Using nvcc also means that, during compilation, source files must be temporarily written to the filesystem, the nvcc executable must be located, and nvcc must be invoked as a subprocess (this is all fully automated).
+It also requires that standard library and CUDA Toolkit headers are available to nvcc at runtime in the filesystem.
+(Unlike with NVRTC, nvcc and certain required CUDA Toolkit headers cannot be redistributed).

+  By default, the nvcc executable is found using a heuristic, but this can be overridden by setting the JITIFY_NVCC environment variable or specifying the option "--nvcc-path=/path/to/nvcc".

+- `--nvcc-path=/path/to/nvcc (-nvcc-path)`

+  Specifies the path at which to find the nvcc executable.

 Linker options: